What is the Dropbox Business API, and what apps are available for my team?

 - eDiscovery and legal hold—Enables secure search and the ability to collect and preserve electronically stored information (ESI) in Dropbox Business accounts

-- Digital rights management (DRM)—Provides third-party encryption for company data stored in Dropbox Business accounts
+- Digital rights management (DRM)—Provides third-party encryption for organization data stored in Dropbox Business accounts

 - Data migration and on-premises backup—Assists in transferring large amounts of data between locations and securing sensitive information with on-site data backup

-- Identity management—Allows companies to keep their Dropbox Business team authenticated with an external identity provider like Active Directory
+- Identity management—Allows organizations to keep their Dropbox Business team authenticated with an external identity provider like Active Directory

 - Custom workflows—Gives users the tools to build in-house apps that integrate Dropbox into their business processes